-Unrestricted cash, cash equivalents, and short-term investments increased \$42.9 million from December 31, 2014 to June 30, 2015.
-During the six-month period ended June 30, 2015, \$35.0 million borrowed under the accounts receivable securitization program (further described in the following Financing Arrangements section) and cash provided by operations of \$74.7 million were used to fund \$31.5 million of capital expenditures net of proceeds from asset sales; repay \$14.6 million of notes payable and capital leases; purchase \$6.0 million of treasury stock; fund the acquisition of a privately-owned business for net cash consideration of \$5.2 million; and pay dividends of \$3.2 million on common stock.
-Cash provided by operating activities during the six months ended June 30, 2015 was \$17.0 million above the same prioryear period, primarily due to improved operating performance.
+Unrestricted cash, cash equivalents, and short-term investments increased \$58.3 million from December 31, 2014 to September 30, 2015.
+The increase in unrestricted funds includes \$35.0 million borrowed under the accounts receivable securitization program (further described in the following Financing Arrangements section).
+During the nine-month period ended September 30, 2015, cash provided by operations of \$119.6 million was used to fund \$49.5 million of capital expenditures net of proceeds from asset sales (and an additional \$51.0 million of certain ABF Freight revenue equipment purchases were financed with notes payable); repay \$22.1 million of notes payable and capital leases; purchase \$10.0 million of treasury stock; fund the acquisition of a privately-owned business for net cash consideration of \$5.2 million; and pay dividends of \$4.7 million on common stock.
+Cash provided by operating activities during the nine months ended September 30, 2015 was \$1.4 million above the same prior-year period, primarily due to improved operating performance.

-Unrestricted cash, cash equivalents, and short-term investments increased \$23.9 million from December 31, 2013 to June 30, 2014.
-During the six months ended June 30, 2014, cash provided by operations of \$57.6 million was used to fund \$14.3 million of capital expenditures net of proceeds from asset sales; repay \$16.5 million of long-term debt related to the Term Loan (which was refinanced with a revolving credit facility in January 2015 as further described in the following Financing Arrangements section), capital leases, and notes payable; fund the acquisition of a privately-owned business for net cash consideration of \$2.6 million; and pay dividends of \$1.6 million on common stock.
+Unrestricted cash, cash equivalents, and short-term investments increased \$62.0 million from December 31, 2013 to September 30, 2014.
+During the nine-month period ended September 30, 2014, cash provided by operations which totaled \$118.2 million was used to fund \$21.1 million of capital expenditures net of proceeds from asset sales (and an additional \$41.0 million of certain revenue equipment purchases were financed with notes payable); repay \$28.0 million of long-term debt related to the Term Loan, capital leases, and notes payable; fund the acquisition of a privately-owned business for net cash consideration of \$2.7 million; and pay dividends of \$2.5 million on common stock.